-Pharmacotherapeutic group: antineoplastic agents, protein kinase inhibitor, ATC code: L01XE01
+Pharmacotherapeutic group: Protein kinase inhibitors, ATC code: L01XE01

 Mechanism of action

 Imatinib is a small molecule protein-tyrosine kinase inhibitor that potently inhibits the activity of the Bcr-Abl tyrosine kinase (TK), as well as several receptor TKs: Kit, the receptor for stem cell factor (SCF) coded for by the c-Kit proto-oncogene, the discoidin domain receptors (DDR1 and DDR2), the colony stimulating factor receptor (CSF-1R) and the platelet-derived growth factor receptors alpha and beta (PDGFR-alpha and PDGFR-beta).
 Imatinib can also inhibit cellular events mediated by activation of these receptor kinases.